 Teacher (TE)

-In addition, checklists for the first three groups listed here are provided in Appendices J, K, and L of the TAM.
+In addition, checklists for the first three groups listed here are provided in the appropriate TAM appendices.
 Note that the use of these checklists is a school decision.

-Information is provided in Table 2 of the TAM on those “Personnel Who May Serve as Test Administrators” and the related requirements for administering the assessment, as follows:
+Information is provided in the TAM on those “Personnel Who May Serve as Test Administrators” and the related requirements for administering the assessment, as follows:

 General Education Teacher